breatheco-de/exercise-conditional-profile-card/README.md

           : this.value == "false"
           ? false
           : this.value;
-      render(Object.assign(window.variables, values)); // render again the card with new valus });
+      render(Object.assign(window.variables, values)); // render again the card with new values });
   });
 ```